10 Tips for Making Perfect Mashed Potatoes

 While you can incorporate cream, milk, or mayonnaise (and more!) into your recipe, avoid adding too much of these ingredients to keep your mashed potatoes from becoming too liquidy.
 The only solution to this error is to add more potatoes.

 8. A little butter goes a long wayThe best chefs recommend using less than half a pound of butter (200 g) per pound of potatoes to maintain a balance between the two ingredients.
 This will give you smooth and delicious, perfect mashed potatoes.

 When you’re cooking your potatoes it’s important to season the water just like you would with pasta.
 This helps the potatoes absorb it early and makes them easier to mash.
 Nothing – not even butter – will provide as much flavor as the seasoning you use from the beginning.

 Like a lot of other foods, mashed potatoes are best when they’ve been freshly prepared, not when they’re reheated.
-A good tactic is to prepare your ingredients the day before your meal, so that all you need to do is boil the potatoes, mash them, and mix in the remaining ingredients.
+Therefore, a good tactic is to prepare your ingredients the day before your meal so that all you need to do is boil the potatoes, mash them, and mix in the remaining ingredients.